 When differences in medical opinions cannot be resolved through other measures, an independent medical panel may be arranged to resolve any conflicting opinions that impact the benefits you receive.
 A medical panel consists of three specialist physicians, chosen for their expertise in dealing with the issues under review.
 The medical panel is selected by a medical panel commissioner.

 An official proclamation signed by the Lieutenant Governor of Alberta appointing individuals as Commissioners for the Appeals Commission.

-The Alberta Queen's Printer publishes, distributes and sells copies of Alberta's legislation, selected federal legislation, standards, codes, department publications and specialty items that feature the distinctive symbols of Alberta.
+The Alberta King's Printer publishes, distributes and sells copies of Alberta's legislation, selected federal legislation, standards, codes, department publications and specialty items that feature the distinctive symbols of Alberta.

 A request made by a party to the original decision for the Appeals Commission to rehear any matter, order or decision made by it.
 See Appeal Rules, Part 5.

 A decision-making body appointed to inquire into and make decisions on specific issues of review or appeal.